Eye Know

-"Eye Know" is a 1989 single from US hip hop trio De La Soul's debut album 3 Feet High and Rising.
+"Eye Know" is a 1989 single from American hip-hop trio De La Soul's debut album 3 Feet High and Rising.
 It peaked at number 14 on the UK singles chart.
 It was not released as a single in the United States.

+Composition

-The song is an upbeat love song featuring guitar and horn samples from The Mad Lads' "Make This Young Lady Mine", whistle sample from Otis Redding's "(Sittin' On) The Dock of the Bay", guitar, keyboard and vocal samples from Steely Dan's "Peg", drums from Lee Dorsey's "Get Out of My Life, Woman", and additional drums from Sly and the Family Stone’s “Sing a Simple Song”.
+The song is an upbeat love song featuring guitar and horn samples from The Mad Lads' "Make This Young Lady Mine", whistle sample from Otis Redding's "(Sittin' On) The Dock of the Bay", guitar, keyboard, bass, and vocal samples from Steely Dan's "Peg", drums from Lee Dorsey's "Get Out of My Life, Woman", and additional drums from Sly and the Family Stone’s “Sing a Simple Song”.